 Driving?
 No, thanks!

-Even though I have driver’s license and I actually did drive quite far one time (around 350 km split at half with my father) or drove home from a concert after midnight for around 200 km, the idea of having to drive myself after a hike is unpleasant one.
+Even though I have driver’s license and I actually did drive quite far one time (around 350 km divided in half with my father) or drove home from a concert after midnight for around 200 km, the idea of having to drive myself after a hike is unpleasant one.
 It’s mostly because I give myself hell and if the hike is shorter than 20 km, I am seriously disappointed.
-My average now is around 25 km and driving after that when my legs are prone to being a bit stiff would be far from comfortable.
+My average now is around 25 km and driving after that when my legs are prone to being a bit stiff would be far from comfortable and not really safe.

 Trains for the win

 Even though my small country is far from really fast trains and still behind in preparing such modern way of transport, the main line is, in the part that I use, upgraded for 160 km/h, something even car can’t keep up without breaking the rules and hoping that they won’t get stuck somewhere.

 So, most of my solo (and family) trips are done by train, or combination of train (getting below the hills) and bus (reaching the place where my hike starts).
 Good thing is that public transport is quite affordable and especially if travelling alone, car can’t match it.
 It’s also quite comfortable.
 Instead of being bothered by the traffic, I can rest or just read a good book while everything is being taken care of by the train/bus driver.

 Longest one-day return trip I did using a train (though not a hike, merely visiting a railroad museum) was around 450 km long.
 As for a hike, my reach with public transport is around 250km for one-day return trip, counting with 5 hrs limit for one-way travel and 7hrs for the hike itself.

 Some nice places can get quite out of hand and be hardly reached by public transport.
 Schedules also get quite bad in case one would like to cross the border, no matter how insignificant they may be in Europe these days.